-While speed and ease are certainly qualities businesses are looking for in their payment solutions, there are far more benefits to a modernized payment infrastructure than ‘fast’ payments.
+While speed and ease are certain qualities businesses are looking for in their payment solutions, there are far more benefits to a modern payment infrastructure than ‘fast’ payments.

-Modernized payment platforms not only increase the speed at which payments can be distributed, but they also eliminate a lot of the workload and errors that traditionally come with human-led payment solutions.
+Modern payment platforms increase the speed at which payments can be distributed.
+They also eliminate a lot of the workload and errors from traditional human-led payment solutions.

-Mass payments allow advertisers and ad tech systems to validate payments immediately and significantly reduce human-made errors that are common in rapidly growing e-commerce and advertising systems.
-Not only are human-made errors significantly reduced, but also much of the payables workload that comes with it is reduced by up to 80 percent.
+Mass payments allow advertisers and ad tech systems to validate payments immediately and significantly reduce common human errors in rapidly growing e-commerce and advertising systems.
+Human errors are reduced considerably.
+And much of the payables workload that comes with it is reduced by up to 80 percent.

 This frees up both time and money for advertisers, publishers, and ad tech companies to further grow their businesses and increase cash flow.

-The real-time data collected along the way allows advertisers and publishers to quickly determine if their partnerships are providing the greatest ROI or if new partnerships should be made in their place.
-It also allows for clean and easy tax compliance, which can often be a nightmarish battle for fast-growing businesses and websites.
+The real-time data collected allows advertisers and publishers to quickly determine if their partnerships provide the greatest ROI or if new ones should be made instead.
+It also offers clean and easy tax compliance, often a nightmarish battle for fast-growing businesses and websites.

-And as businesses continue to grow, the automated mass payout solutions are able to grow with them.
+And as businesses continue to grow, the automated mass payout solutions can grow with them.

-All of this together provides a tremendous amount of trust in the automated global payables operations, making it easier than ever to attract and retain partners.
-The easier it is to attract and retain partners, the more that your business can grow.
+Automated global payables operations are trustworthy, making attracting and retaining partners more effortless than ever.
+The easier it is to attract and retain partners, the more your business can grow.